G

 Cleaning Up After The Drilling

 Drilling is a “dirty job”.
-Unfortunately we do make a mess.
-To reduce the mess we lay down plastic and shade cloth to protect plants where possible.
+Unfortunately, we do make a mess.
+To reduce the mess, we lay down plastic and shade cloth to protect plants where possible.

 1. The depth that will have to be drilled.

-2. The type of stone found in the area – the harder the stone the more difficult
+2. The type of stone found in the area – the harder the stone, the more difficult the borehole drilling process.

 3. The type of sand in the area – the number of casings used depends on this aspect.